washingtonpost/wpds-ui-kit/ui/build.washingtonpost.com/docs/CONTRIBUTING.md

 npm run playroom:start
 ```

+You can run `npm run dev` to develop and test with the test app.

 ## Testing

 We use Testing Library and/or Storybook's new Interaction feature for Unit & Interaction Testing

 This command runs the Jest.

 ```shell
 npm run test
 ```

 This command runs the Storybook Test runner

 ```shell
 npm run test-storybook
 ```